Content is loading...

 This can often make it hard to make or keep friends and join in games.

-Social communication difficulties are a core characteristic of autism.
-These difficulties can lead to developmental differences in the following areas:
+Social communication differences are a core characteristic of autism.
+These can lead to developmental differences in the following areas:

 • development of and the use of communication and language